holidayextras/partner-api-docs/pages/hxapi/barcode.md

 The reply in this case will be an image, not XML.

 ## QR Code

+You can establish whether a car park requires a QR code by including the parameter '&fields=qr_code' within your request.
+The response will either be '0' or '1'.

 To enable a QR code you use google charts, just add the booking ref as value for chl=  ​so in the example below the booking ref would be HX123.​